adgellida/ubuntupackages/ReadMe.md

 Compatible with any Debian based system:

-Ubuntu, Xubuntu, Ubuntu Mate, Kubuntu, Lubuntu, Kylin, Edubuntu...
+Ubuntu, Xubuntu, Ubuntu Mate Remix, Kubuntu, Lubuntu, Kylin, Edubuntu...

+Designed for 14.04 (it has a few 14.10 lines commented by now).

-Designed for 14.04 (for 14.14 on "script 3").
+Recommended for Ubuntu if you have Mateon it on "script 3".

 Instructions
 =============================================